awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-dotnet.md

 For Lambda functions called by an instrumented application or service, Lambda reads the [tracing header](xray-concepts.md#xray-concepts-tracingheader) and traces sampled requests automatically\.
 For other functions, you can [configure Lambda](xray-services-lambda.md) to sample and trace incoming requests\.
 In either case, Lambda creates the segment and provides it to the X\-Ray SDK\.

 **Note**
 On Lambda, the X\-Ray SDK is optional\.
-If you don't bundle it with your function, your service map will still include a node for the Lambda service, and one for each Lambda function\.
-If you do bundle it, you can instrument your function code to add subsegments to the function segment recorded by Lambda\.
+If you don't use it in your function, your service map will still include a node for the Lambda service, and one for each Lambda function\.
+By adding the SDK, you can instrument your function code to add subsegments to the function segment recorded by Lambda\.
 See [AWS Lambda and AWS X\-Ray](xray-services-lambda.md) for more information\.

 Next, use the X\-Ray SDK for \.NET to [instrument your AWS SDK for \.NET clients](xray-sdk-dotnet-sdkclients.md)\.
 Whenever you make a call to a downstream AWS service or resource with an instrumented client, the SDK records information about the call in a subsegment\.
 AWS services and the resources that you access within the services appear as downstream nodes on the service map to help you identify errors and throttling issues on individual connections\.